Git Credential Manager

 A freelance developer works with multiple clients, each using different Git hosting services: one on GitHub, another on GitLab, and a third on Azure DevOps.
 Rather than juggling different SSH keys or remembering which PAT goes where, they install GCM once.
 When they clone or push to any repository, GCM detects the provider and handles authentication appropriately, streamlining context-switching between projects.

 An engineering manager is onboarding new developers to a company that uses GitHub Enterprise with SAML SSO.
 New hires struggle with the authentication setup, causing delays.
 By standardizing on GCM across all developer machines, the manager simplifies onboarding: new developers run the Homebrew install command, and their first Git operation triggers the SSO browser flow.
-No manual token generation, no documentation confusion, just seamless access control.
+No manual token generation, no documentation confusion, just smooth access control.

 Installing Git Credential Manager on macOS is straightforward using Homebrew.
 The tool integrates with your existing Git installation and requires minimal configuration to start working.